Binolg/Binolg/README.md

 ## About Me

-I'm curiosity-fuelled with a passion for problem-solving.
+I'm curiosity-fueled with a passion for problem-solving.
 I enjoy reading, learning and strategy games.
 I often find myself going down a rabbit hole while researching, and exploring various topics.

-Programming became really appealing to me from it's very logical and challenging nature.
+Programming became really appealing to me due to its very logical and challenging nature.

 ## Current Focus